luke-c-newell/Final_Project/README.md

 - [DNN](https://github.com/luke-c-newell/Final_Project/blob/luke-c-newell/segment-2/DNN_Model.ipynb)
 - [FBProphet](https://github.com/luke-c-newell/Final_Project/blob/luke-c-newell/segment-2/FBProphet_Model.ipynb)

+You can review the code for each model via the links above!

 ### Description of preliminary data preprocessing
 To preprocess the data for use in the machine learning models, we completed the following steps:
 - Selected desired columns from the database